KelvinHere/hello-django/README.md

 - Check the DIFF for the commit called "DB: Set up a local and deployed database at the same time"
 - Add to the local workspace an env var called DEVELOPMENT: TRUE. in gitpod this is through workspaces.

+* Use the DEVELOPMENT var to decide which database should run and which ALLOWED_HOSTS are allowed.
+* This env var will only be present locally so if development == false you are deployed

 ### Deploying

 - you may need to update the config below